patHyatt/opsout/readme.md

 ﻿# opsout
-Quit chasing folks to see if something needs a deployment.
+Quit chasing folks to see if something needs a deployment. -OR- My goal to keep ops out of my day.

 ## Purpose
 This application is meant to simplify looking at multiple Bamboo deployments and visually comparing versions across environments.